Why would I host my own Adobe Media Server vs. using a CDN for premium video streaming?

 No. Adobe Media Server can be configured as a remote origin server for HTTP delivery.
 If you don't want to run your own origin, Adobe is working closely with CDN partners to enable HTTP and RTMP services.
 Contact individual partners to learn more about their plans.

 Yes.
 Adobe Media Server can deliver content to HTML5 on iOS devices using the HLS streaming format.
 For other browsers supporting HTML5, you can use Adobe Media Server to deliver progressively.

 How many servers do I need for HTTP streaming?

 On-demand packaging in Adobe Media Server can support the packaging of hundreds of files at the same time.
 Once a file has been packaged, it will remain in the HTTP cache for the next person.
 When used with HTTP caching technologies (such as Varnish or SQUID) and CDNs, scalability increases dramatically.
 If you are streaming only a few files to a large audience, the demand on Adobe Media Server is low.
 If you are streaming a large number of different files to an audience, the impact on the server increases.
 For iOS streaming, there is no additional impact on the server capacity.
 For streaming with encryption, there is an impact on the number of concurrent files that can be packaged.

-Do I need a separate license for Adobe Access to support Protected HTTP Dynamic Streaming?
+Do I need a separate licence for Adobe Access to support Protected HTTP Dynamic Streaming?

-No. Protected HTTP Dynamic Streaming requires no additional licenses.
+No. Protected HTTP Dynamic Streaming requires no additional licences.

 Is Adobe Media Server scalable?